|

 stop weaving, spinning and hunting.
 They

-had remained faithful to their
+had remained faithful to their predecessors and

-ancestral lands, and they had recently
+ancestral lands, and had recently

-opened a co-op so that they
+co-op so that they

 would no longer have to charter planes to